mubarakmayyeri/worth-machine-learning/README.md

-# worth
+# worth-MachineLearning

-`worth` is a platform to estimate salary based on skills, behavior, and demographics by using `Machine Learning`, while providing `career analytics` to help job seekers make informed decisions.
+This repo houses **ML model development files** for `worth`, a tool that estimates salaries based on skills, behavior, and demographic data of students.
+It includes data collection, cleaning, model training, and tuning.